 Eating Disorders Concentration

 This concentration offers fellows specialized experience with the evaluation and treatment of eating disorders.
-Specifically, fellows conduct individual therapy and group therapy with patients who have a wide variety of eating disorders and general psychiatric disorders.
+Specifically, fellows conduct individual, family, and group therapy at the inpatient, partial, and intensive outpatient levels of care with patients who have a wide variety of eating disorders and comorbid psychiatric disorders.
 There are also opportunities to hone assessment skills by administering psychological tests.
-Fellows participate in the multi-disciplinary treatment team, and collaborate with attending psychiatrists, psychiatry fellows, family therapists and other unit staff in their work with patients.
-Fellows carry an inpatient therapy caseload, attend multidisciplinary rounds, lead groups, and consult with patients’ support systems outside the hospital to coordinate services.
+Fellows participate in the multi-disciplinary treatment team and collaborate with attending psychiatrists, psychiatry fellows, family therapists and other unit staff in their work with patients.
+Fellows carry a therapy caseload, attend multidisciplinary rounds, co-lead groups, and consult with patients’ support systems outside the hospital to coordinate services.

 In addition to the general objectives shared by the training program for all postdoctoral fellows, the fellow in the eating disorders specialization will:

-- Become proficient in providing individual therapy to patients with a wide variety of eating disorders (i.e. anorexia nervosa, bulimia nervosa, eating disorder not otherwise specified and conversion disorders).
-Supervision within a variety of treatment modalities will be provided (i.e. insight-oriented therapy, cognitive behavioral therapy and behavioral interventions).
+- Become proficient in providing individual therapy to patients with a wide variety of eating disorders (i.e. anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder, and conversion disorders).
+Supervision within a variety of treatment modalities will be provided (i.e. insight-oriented therapy, cognitive behavioral therapy, dialectical behavior therapy, acceptance and commitment therapy and behavioral interventions).

 - Become proficient in facilitating a variety of different process-oriented and didactic group therapies (i.e. latency play groups, eating disorder groups, teen groups, relapse prevention groups, and parent education groups).